IBM-Bluemix-Docs/mass-data-migration/service-overview.md

 You can compare your data migration options on {{site.data.keyword.cloud_notm}} by [exploring our data migration solutions](https://www.ibm.com/cloud/data-migration).
 To learn more about {{site.data.keyword.mdms_short}} use cases, check out the [{{site.data.keyword.mdms_short}} product page](https://www.ibm.com/cloud/mass-data-migration){: external}.
 {: tip}

+{{site.data.keyword.mdms_short}} encrypts all data with AES 256-bit encryption and provides a strong password to unlock the storage pool for each device.
+You can access the data only by using an assigned storage pool password, which is uniquely generated for each order. {{site.data.keyword.mdms_short}} devices are wiped securely between orders.
+{: note}

 ## Service components
 {: #components}